ArmoredBlood/armoredblood.github.io/_posts/2019-6-22-personal-cloud.markdown

 # Keeping your VM updated
 Thanks to the technology chosen, we don't need to worry about keeping the server updated, it will do it all by itself

-* Ubuntu server now cmoes with a package called [unattended-upgrades](https://help.ubuntu.com/lts/serverguide/automatic-updates.html) which will keep the server updated automatically.
+* Ubuntu server now comes with a package called [unattended-upgrades](https://help.ubuntu.com/lts/serverguide/automatic-updates.html) which will keep the server updated automatically.
 It's enabled by default on Ubuntu.

 * Snapd [checks a couple times a day](https://docs.snapcraft.io/keeping-snaps-up-to-date) for updates to the installed snap packages and updates them as necessary.